Battle of Vila Velha: Aftermath

-By the middle of October the Franco-Spanish army decided to retreat back into Spain with Lippe and Townshend pursuing them.
-The Spanish were forced to leave their sick behind and by 24 October the Spanish and French army were back in Spain.
-There were a few skirmishes along the border as both sides went into Winter quarters but the Spanish would try once more in November at Olivença Marvão and Ouguela but they were repelled.
-On 22 November the Spanish commander Count of Aranda proposed a truce to Lippe and thus the campaign came to a conclusion.
+By the middle of October, the Franco-Spanish army decided to retreat into Spain with Lippe and Townshend pursuing them.
+The Spanish were forced to leave their sick behind, and by 24 October, the Spanish and French armies were back in Spain.
+A few skirmishes along the border as both sides went into Winter quarters.
+Still, the Spanish would try once more in November at Olivença Marvão and Ouguela, but they were repelled.
+On 22 November, the Spanish commander Count of Aranda proposed a truce to Lippe, and thus the campaign concluded.